Having a written agreement can help reduce miscommunication and frustration down the road.

 This resource is meant to provide a list of questions and issues to consider in drafting a lease agreement for grazing corn residue.
 Obtaining legal advice from a licensed attorney is encouraged in developing the actual agreement.

-By Mary Drewnoski, UNL Beef Systems Specialist and
+By Mary Drewnoski, UNL Livestock Systems Specialist and

 Jay Parsons, UNL Dept. of Agricultural Economics